- Toronto drivers pay an average of $2,201 for car insurance.

 No matter how you look at it – or who is valuing the insurance costs - the price of Toronto auto insurance is a drain on the bank account.

 Find the Best Car Insurance Rates

 What drives your Toronto car insurance rate?
-The reality is, it’s complicated as there are many factors that go into the premium you pay.
-For example, your driving record, insurance history, vehicle driven, and commute distance play a role as do other variables such as the age and experience of any additional drivers you have listed on your policy.
-But when the only thing different -- than say someone who lives in Peterborough, Ottawa, or London -- is the fact you live in Toronto, why do rates vary so?
+The reality is, it’s complicated as many factors go into the premium you pay.
+For example, your driving record, insurance history, vehicle driven, and commute distance play a role, as do other variables such as the age and experience of any additional drivers you have listed on your policy.
+But when the only thing different -- than say someone who lives in Peterborough, Ottawa, or London -- is the fact you live in Toronto, why do rates vary?

 It’s all about the likelihood of a claim.
-Insurance companies study statistical data on claims frequency (and severity), and if collectively, the city you live in is more likely to report insurance claims this added risk will be reflected in your premium.
+Insurance companies study statistical data on claims frequency (and severity).
+If collectively, the city you live in is more likely to report insurance claims, this added risk will be reflected in your premium.
 It’s an unfortunate reality of living in a big city with lots of people.
-Collisions, theft, break-ins, and even fraud all combine to make Toronto one of the most expensive cities in Ontario for insurance coverage.
+Collisions, theft, break-ins, and even insurance fraud combine to make Toronto one of the most expensive cities in Ontario for insurance coverage.

 Find the best auto insurance rate in Toronto

 The last 12 months have stretched many Canadians financially.
 If your auto insurance rates continue to eat up too much of your monthly budget – despite the COVID-related rebates and discounts available – it’s time to compare quotes for a new lower rate.
 A lot has changed in the last year, and your provider may no longer offer you the best price in today’s market.
 There’s no need to wait until your policy comes up for renewal if you could be saving money today.